 - It decouples applications and web servers allowing more independence for both, so they can evolve independently.

 - This abstraction allows applications to be more portable, usable in various execution environments (hosting environments) and even on different technological platforms.

 - It encourages the development of simpler modules for .NET web development which can be composed together to form a powerful web application.

 OWIN, thus allows .NET web applications to be run outside of the traditional IIS environment and even on non-windows platforms such as Linux, since the host, server, and web application are completely decoupled.

 The OWIN standard distinguishes five main agents that make up the chain of responsibilities needed to process requests coming from a client.
 Each suggests the possibilities for modularization proposed by this specification:

 - Host – The process on which the server and the application are executed.

 - Server – When executed on a host, opens a port and remains listening to communicate with the clients, processing the requests using the “protocol” defined by OWIN.
 Sometimes the server needs to have adaptors available that are capable of translating data into OWIN semantics.
-It is also possible to find software components that act at the same time as server and the host of an application.
+It is also possible to find software components that act at the same time as a server and the host of an application.

 - Middleware – Transverse components installed between the server and the application, capable of examining, directing, or modifying requests and responses to obtain a result.
 Normally, here we find very specialized modules that perform specific tasks such as routing requests to the appropriate component, managing security, and so on.